Samsung creates team to make screens for Apple devices - Bloomberg

 The team, formed on April 1, also helps with sales and Apple is now the biggest external customer for Samsung components, Bloomberg said.

-Apple spokesman Josh Rosenstock and a Samsung Display spokesman declined to comment on the report.
+A Samsung Display spokesman declined to comment on the report.
+Representatives at Apple could not immediately be reached for comment outside regular U.S. business hours.

 Samsung and Apple last year agreed to drop all patent litigation outside the United States, scaling down a protracted legal battle between the smartphone rivals.